 You should still expect a couple of more substantial posts to pour out most weeks.
 Longer essays generally need extra time to percolate.1 But it’s hard to predict when each will build up enough of a head of steam to propel a final draft to the obviously inept copy editor.2

-1I’ve settled on hydraulics as the primary metaphor both for the writing process and for writer’s block.
+1I’ve settled on hydraulic flow as the primary metaphor both for the writing process and for writer’s block.
 (My favorite author’s farming analogy wasn’t working.)
 But let’s save that story for later.

 2Fortunately, the real editor will wander by to fix everything eventually – but not until after the piece is already published.
 Anyone with a low tolerance for typos should check back after a couple of hours before reading anything new.
 [Ed. note: we recommend weak readers wait 24 hours.
 At least.]